 Smart Power for Rural Development

-The issue of electricity access is not unknown to national governments and there are many programs in place…, Associate Director, The Rockefeller Foundation
+The issue of electricity access is not unknown to national governments and there are many programs in place…, Director, The Rockefeller Foundation